Changing Your Classification

 Who Should Attend

-This webinar is intended for all public or school library staff and technical services librarians.
+This on-demand webinar is intended for all public or school library staff and technical services librarians.

 Panelists

-C Mulder (they/them) is the head of collection management and system administration at the Clinton-Macomb Public Library in Michigan.
+C Mulder (they/them) is the head of adult and teen services at the Rochester Hills Public Library in Rochester, MI; and was previously the head of collection management and system administration at the Clinton-Macomb Public Library in Michigan.
 They received their MSI in Library and Information Services from the University of Michigan in 2018.
 After starting in reference, Mulder quickly transitioned to technical services where they enjoy discussing classification with anyone who will engage.
 They’ve served as the chair of the CMPL equity, diversity, and inclusion committee for the past four years.

 Important Registration Information